WintersMichael/chef-cwlogs/README.md

 # Supported OS
 Currently all linux OS's are supported.

+On Amazon Linux the yum package will be used.

 # Usage
 Logs are configured by appending to the `['cwlogs']['logfiles']` attribute from any recipe.
 You can configure as many logs as needed.
 Simply include the default cwlogs recipe in your runlist after all recipes which define a log.